 ENGINEERING ELECTIVES

 A total of 50 engineering credits is required for the ChemBE major.
-Beginning in Fall 2027, the credit value of EN.540.301, EN.540.304, and EN.540.306 will change from 4 credits to 3 credits.
-To meet the 50-credit requirement, students must complete 6–9 credits of Engineering Electives, depending on whether they take ChemBE or multidisciplinary product design courses.
+Beginning in Fall 2027, the credit value of EN.540.301, EN.540.304, and EN.540.306 will be reduced from 4 credits to 3 credits.
+To satisfy the 50-credit requirement, students must complete 6–9 credits of Engineering Electives, depending on whether ChemBE or multidisciplinary product design courses are taken.
+If students transfer in courses with fewer credits than the corresponding JHU courses, additional engineering coursework must be completed to make up the difference.

 Students pursuing the IN, MCB, or DSML track should click on the specific track below to view the required Engineering Electives.